-What about art silk and banana silk rugs?
+What about rayon, art silk, and banana silk rugs?

 Do you clean tufted rugs?

-We can clean tufted rugs, though some types are harder to clean than others.
-Tufted rugs are made by punching or injecting yarns into a stretched canvas backing, which is then coated with an adhesive to stabilize the structure of the rug and add weight.
-The coated back may be covered with a fabric lining and the surface may be sheared to create a nap like that of a traditional Oriental rug.
-Wool is the most common face yarn.
+We can clean tufted rugs, though some are harder to clean than others.
+Tufted rugs are made by inserting yarns into a stretched canvas backing, which is then coated with an adhesive to stabilize the structure of the rug.
+The back may be covered with a fabric lining and the front is usually sheared to create a nap like that of a traditional Oriental rug.

-A high-quality tufted rug is durable and holds up well to cleaning.
-Lower-quality tufted rugs may use lesser quality adhesives mixed with filler which can break down with time and handling.
-We clean all sorts of tufted rugs everyday and have methods for addressing most problems.
+High-quality tufted rugs are durable and hold up well in cleaning.
+Lower-quality tufted rugs often use lesser quality adhesives mixed with fillers which can break down with time and subsequent cleanings.
+We clean all sorts of tufted rugs and have methods for addressing most problems.
 Contact us if you have questions about yours.

 My tufted rug has an odor.
 Will cleaning help that?

 Maybe.
-Odors related to soiling will disappear once the rug is cleaned, but any chemical odors may be caused by the adhesive backing breaking down.
-Cleaning will not correct this problem.
+Odors related to soiling will disappear once the rug is cleaned.
+Cleaning will not remove chemical odors caused by the adhesive backing breaking down.

 My tufted rug has become soft and floppy.
 Can you correct this?